Things to Know About the Coronavirus (COVID-19)

 The quarantine will affect on March 15 until April 14, 2020.

-As explained by Executive Secretary Salvador on media, community quarantine has two levels.
+As explained by Executive Secretary Salvador in the media, community quarantine has two levels.

-The first level is the “general community quarantine” in which people are still free to move.
-But it is only limited to access the necessities and work.
+The first level is the “general community quarantine,” in which people are still free to move—but only limited to access to the necessities and work.

-The uniformed personnel and quarantine officers will also be present on checkpoints.
+The uniformed personnel and quarantine officers will also be present at checkpoints.

-During this period, the government will implement a home quarantine to all households.
+The government will implement a home quarantine for all households during this period.
 There will be a suspension of transportation.
 Also, they will impose regulations on food and health services.

 Moreover, there will be intensive uniformed personnel to enforce quarantine measures.

-Before quarantine took effect, the Local Government Units in Metro Manila implemented curfews.
+Before quarantine, the Local Government Units in Metro Manila implemented curfews.
 The curfew hours will start from 8 pm to 5 am.

-President Duterte said that the land, domestic air, and sea travel will be closed.
+President Duterte said the land, domestic air, and sea travel would be closed.
 But there are some exemptions.